jarix/CV_Python_Experiments/Image_Transformations/readme.md

-# Examples using Pillow for Image Transformations
+# Examples using Pillow for Image Transformations and Augmentation